Excitation of control-affine systems and Koopman error bounds: Introduction

 As an idea, system identification can arguably be considered as old as mathematical system modeling in general, considering that even many fundamental laws of physics were identified from observation data.
 As such, the identification of systems from measurement data has long been a tried-and-tested procedure for engineers, with approaches being as varied as application areas.
 In application practice, classically, there is an emphasis on linear system representations, e.g., in the form of experimental modal analysis in mechanical engineering.
 In contrast, the field of nonlinear system identification is, by its nature, even more varied, greatly depending on properties of the specific system~\cite{schoukens2019nonlinear}.
 Lately, not least because of the success of data-driven and machine-learning methods in other fields, there has been a renewed surge in research in data-driven system modeling, whether the focus is primarily on the system identification itself~\cite{schoukens2019nonlinear}, on data-driven surrogate modeling~\cite{kutz2016dynamic}, or other applications, for instance using deep-learning techniques like autoencoders~\cite{beintema2023deep,masti2021learning}.

 A popular application of system identification is to identify models to be used for optimization-based control such as model predictive control~(MPC).
-Notable examples include DeePC~\cite{Coulson2019DeePC} leveraging a data-driven description for linear systems by Willems et al.~\cite{willems2005note,faulwasser2023behavioral} and Gaussian process-based (predictive) control~\cite{bradford2020stochastic,esch21gpmpc,lederer2025episodic}.
-When identifying systems for control, it is worth highlighting that control is often used for automation, so controlled systems may operate without human supervision, making it particularly crucial that identified models used for control are of sufficient quality to enable reliable control performance, especially in safety-critical applications.
+Notable examples include Gaussian process-based (predictive) control~\cite{bradford2020stochastic,esch21gpmpc,lederer2025episodic}.
+A slightly different perspective is taken by DeePC~\cite{Coulson2019DeePC}, which has become quite popular recently and which integrates the system identification step together with estimation into the optimal control problem to be solved~\cite{willems2005note,faulwasser2023behavioral,chen2026deepc}.
+Still, it has been shown that, at least under specific circumstances, the results can be equivalent as to when identifying the system in a preceding step using the same data, see \cite{fiedler2021subscapedeepc}.
+In any case, when identifying systems for control, it is worth highlighting that control is often used for automation, so controlled systems may operate without human supervision, making it particularly crucial that identified models used for control, and, hence, also the data used in the identification process, are of sufficient quality to enable reliable control performance, especially in safety-critical applications.
 Thus, control-theoretic considerations demand certain properties from identification methods that make them amenable to formal verification of desired closed-loop properties.
 For this, bounds on approximation errors can be particularly helpful, e.g., to ensure asymptotic stability~\cite{schimperna2025data}.
 Moreover, application-side considerations demand answers to the question when enough data is collected, or, put differently, when data is suitable for the learning task~\cite{van2023informativity}.
 Suitability is there often evaluated via rank conditions as, e.g., in persistency of excitation~\cite{willems2005note}, see also~\cite{coulson2022quantitative,alsalti2023design} for first steps towards quantitative notions.
 Such considerations become particularly relevant when trying to identify systems online from measurement data, in the spirit of online- or self-learning, exploration-and-exploitation schemes~\cite{manz20mpclearnonline,esch23exploreexploit}, or adaptive model-based control through adapting data-inferred models, see, e.g., \cite{bold2025two}.